-- Drivers are not allowed top use DVD players, videos or internet screens.
+- Drivers are not allowed to use DVD players, videos or internet screens.

 - You are not allowed to use radar speed checking devices which can be part of or separate to GPS systems.

 Enforcing the Laws!

-The local police ( Policia Local ) are responsible to maintaining order on a local scale in and around the municipal boundaries of each town or city.
-This force also deals with pretty crime and general low level law enforcement along with other municipal duties.
+The local police ( Policia Local ) are responsible for maintaining order on a local scale in and around the municipal boundaries of each town or city.
+This force also deals with pretty crime and general low-level law enforcement along with other municipal duties.

 They use very well equipped vehicles, powerful bikes, 4 x 4s, helicopters and high powered speed boats to carry out their duties to the max.